Hypnosis and the Everyday Trance

 The trance state is typically an enjoyable experience.
 As humans, we seek these altered, transpersonal states.
 Often these states are accessed in potentially unhealthy ways, such as through drugs, alcohol, or other self-destructive manners.
 These pathways tend to lead more toward masking issues rather than shedding light on them.
 In its highest use, trance can facilitate health, wellness, connection, alignment with reality, and manifestation of goals.

 Issues in a person’s life are like a game of “pick up sticks”.
 Each issue is stacked in a way that it supports, and also is supported by, other issues.
 When a person attempts to resolve one issue, they compensate for it, or are distracted by other issues surrounding it.
-It is the role of a hypnotherapist to guide their client to identify the issues, create clarity around them, and facilitate resolution.
+It is the role of a hypnotherapist to guide their clients to identify the issues, create clarity around them, and facilitate resolution.
 Frequently, when the right issue is properly resolved, the entire stack of issues collapses.
 More likely, however, each issue will need some level of attention in order to gain complete resolution.
 This will free the person to move forward in health and happiness.

 The Role of a Hypnotherapist